MartinBradbury/MEB-wildlife-photography/README.md

 To Do.

+Improve performance of the Website but adjusting and editing photos to decrease load time.
 Enable larger preview of each image.
 Add a blog posting board
 add a calander feature to show where and when I will be taking photos